 Always encourage your students to write down their ideas if they struggle.
 That will give them something to fall back on if they do get stuck, like a safety net.
 Tell them not to read it out loud, because that is reading, not speaking.
 (Of course, unless they are super stuck).
 Notes are there for support, not to be the complete answer.

 I would like to make a mention of anchor devices.
-Physical or verbal anchors can help students retain ideas better.
-When teaching prepositions for example, why not have a pink bunny as example.
-The bunny is on the desk, the bunny is behind the pencil.
+Physical or verbal anchors can help students to retain ideas better.
+When teaching prepositions for example, why not have a pink bunny as an example.
+The bunny is on the desk; the bunny is behind the pencil.
 When students have to recollect a word or phrase, they can use the anchor of the bunny to help.

 Don’t pick stronger students first